 Now, having illustrated how it’s possible to bounce back from the most egregious addiction to benzodiazepines, what can you do if you feel you need benzo addiction rehab in OC?

 Well, here’s what you can expect at Renaissance’s benzo rehab center.

 It’s never advisable to abruptly stop using benzos as this can trigger potentially fatal seizures.

-For anyone who has been abusing benzos without becoming addicted, it may be possible to quite without requiring a medically-assisted detox.
+For anyone who has been abusing benzos without becoming addicted, it may be possible to quit without requiring a medically assisted detox.
 You should speak with your doctor about the feasibility of gradually tapering off the drug at home.

 If you have been abusing your medication but are not yet addicted, you may be able to quit without a medical detox.
 Nevertheless, before you stop taking benzodiazepines you need to speak to your doctor about how to reduce your dosage gradually.

 It’s widely agreed that complete abstinence is vital to overcome benzodiazepine addiction.
 That said, the majority of patients struggling with benzo addiction never achieve this.
 Resultantly, benzodiazepine substitution treatment can be effective.
 What is this?

 Well, with this approach, a drug like clonazepam is used.
 This drug has a slow onset, and it’s long-lasting.
 Long-lasting substitutes typically work best with benzodiazepine substitution treatment.
 The exception is when the patient is elderly.
 You can be weaned off benzos with the non-benzo dosage gradually increased as the dosage of the benzos is decreased.
 Methadone therapy for heroin addiction harnesses the same principle equally effectively.

 Benzo rehab at Renaissance Recovery can include a combination of numerous different forms of therapy and treatment including various forms of talk therapy including cognitive behavioral therapy and dialectical behavioral therapy along with group therapy formats like family therapy.